 Hearing loss and hearing aids: Everything you were afraid to ask

 Although there really aren’t any stupid questions when it comes to medical matters, Healthy Hearing realizes there may be things you’ve always wondered about your hearing health but were afraid to ask.
-That’s why we’re taking this opportunity on September 28 -- nationally recognized as “ask a stupid question day” -- to answer five common questions about hearing loss.
+Here's five common questions about hearing loss.

 If my hearing loss keeps getting worse, will I eventually go deaf?